christhekeele/matcha/CONTRIBUTING.md

 │   └── usecases/     # Tests derived from realworld ms usage │
 ├── docs/             # Extra material for docgen
-│   ├── img/          # Images used in docgens
+│   ├── img/          # Images used in docgen
 │   └── guides/       # Interactive livebook guides
 │
 ├── CHANGELOG.md      # Describes changes in each release
 │
 └── LICENSE.md        # License Matcha is available under
 ```

+## Guides

+Guides are maintained in the [docs/guides][guides] folder and built with [livebook][livebook].

+I recommend developing them against an [actual local instance][livebook-locally-escript] of livebook, via `LIVEBOOK_TOKEN_ENABLED=false livebook server --root-path docs/guides`.
+Avoid having the `.livemd` files also open in an editor as you work on a guide, to avoid getting into save-tug-of-war.

 ## Tests